 Branka Drljača Margić

-- Drljača Margić, Branka.
+Drljača Margić, Branka.
 2014.
-Contemporary English influence on Croatian: a university students’ perspective.
-In Amei Koll-Stobbe and Sebastian Knospe (eds.), Language Contact Around the Globe.
-Proceedings of the LCTG3 Conference, 73–92.
-Frankfurt am Main, Berlin, Bern, Bruxelles, New York, Oxford, Wien: Peter Lang.
+Contemporary English influence on Croatian: A university students’ perspective.
+In Amei Koll-Stobbe and Sebastian Knospe (eds.), Language contact around the globe, 73–92.
+Frankfurt am Main: Peter Lang.

-- Drljača Margić, Branka.
+Drljača Margić, Branka.
 2009.
-Latentno posuđivanje u hrvatskome i drugim jezicima – posljedice i otpori.
-Rasprave Instituta za hrvatski jezik i jezikoslovlje 53–71.
+Latentno posuđivanje u hrvatskome i drugim jezicima – posljedice i otpori [Latent borrowing in Croatian and other European languages: Results and resistance].
+Rasprave: Časopis Instituta za hrvatski jezik i jezikoslovlje 35.
+53–71.

 Transnational Alignment of English Competences for University Lecturers (TAEC), Erasmus+ project (2017–2020); member of the Executive Committee, Croatian team leader, and leader of the sixth working package